AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

     ```

-1. Add the newly-created folders in the `filter.xml` under `/ui.content/src/main/content/meta-inf/vault/filter.xml` as:
+1. Add the newly created folders in the `filter.xml` under `/ui.content/src/main/content/meta-inf/vault/filter.xml` as:

     ```